JJJJJingL/movie_ratings/README.md

 This code extracts movie scripts and ratings from the IMDB API files and movie script files.
 The output is a tsv file of movie names, movie rating and movie scripts.

-There are five command line arguments possible:
+There are five command lines arguments possible:

 * -d --dialogues_file: folder of movie script files.
 * -r --id_to_rating_file: IMDB API tsv file containing movie IDs, ratings and number of votes.